Commonwealth of Nations membership criteria: Kampala review

 Rwanda became the 54th nation to join the Commonwealth at the 2009 CHOGM.
 It became the second country (after Mozambique) not to have any historical ties with the United Kingdom.
 Rwanda had been a colony of Germany in the 19th century and later of Belgium for the first half of the 20th century.
 Later ties with France were severed during the 1994 Rwandan genocide.
 President Paul Kagame also accused it of supporting the killings and expelled a number of French organisations from the country.
 Since the end of the genocide, English has increased in use.
-Prime Minister of Malaysia Najib Tun Razak stated that Rwanda's application "was boosted by its commitment towards democracy as well as the values espoused by the Commonwealth".
+Prime Minister of Malaysia Najib Razak stated that Rwanda's application "was boosted by its commitment towards democracy as well as the values espoused by the Commonwealth".
 Consideration for its admission was also seen as an "exceptional circumstance" by the Commonwealth Secretariat.

 Rwanda was admitted despite the Commonwealth Human Rights Initiative (CHRI) finding that "the state of governance and human rights in Rwanda does not satisfy Commonwealth standards”, and that it “does not therefore qualify for admission".
 CHRI also commented that: "It does not make sense to admit a state that already does not satisfy Commonwealth standards.
 This would tarnish the reputation of the Commonwealth and confirm the opinion of many people and civic organisations that the leaders of its governments do not really care for democracy and human rights, and that its periodic, solemn declarations are merely hot air."

 Both CHRI and Human Rights Watch have found that respect for democracy and human rights in Rwanda has declined since the country joined the Commonwealth.